holochain/docs-pages/src/pages/references/enable-holo.md

 nix run --override-input versions 'github:holochain/holochain?dir=versions/0_2'  github:holochain/holochain#hc-scaffold -- example forum
 ```

-In the forum hApp, the relevant UI code is in App.vue.
+In the forum hApp, the relevant UI code is in `App.vue`.
 Generally they will likely be where you initialize your `AppWebsocket` client.

 In a Holo setting we use [`@holo-host/web-sdk`](https://www.npmjs.com/package/@holo-host/web-sdk) which provides an instance of `WebSDK`, instead of `AppAgentWebsocket` from `@holochain/client`.
-Both `WebSDK` and `AppAgentWebsocket` implement `AppAgentClient`.
+Both `WebSDK` and `AppAgentWebsocket` implement `AppAgentClient`, which connects the user to their running cells in a conductor.

 You'll first need to ensure that you use `WebSDK` or `AppAgentWebsocket` depending on the context: